samkravitz/kravitz.dev/_posts/2025-12-21-memory-layout-in-pokemon.md

 ![Snorlax](/assets/posts/memory_layout_in_pokemon/snorlax.png)

 ## Conclusion
-By now, we've learned how the orginal Pokemon games interpret memory to display Pokemon and their attributes, as well as how to change them.
-Being able to write to any memory address on the console is insanely powerful, and basically lets you do anything you want in the game.
-There are many implications of this in gaming, such as cheating.
-I hope you learned something new in this post!
+By now, we've learned how the original Pokemon games interpret memory to display Pokemon and their attributes, as well as how to modify them.
+The ability to directly modify memory addresses reveals the fundamental relationship between data and gameplay; changing a few bytes can transform a Vaporeon into a Snorlax!
+This technique has broader implications in gaming: cheating and creating new game content through ROM hacks, to name a few.
+Most importantly, it demystifies how these classic games work under the hood, bringing clarity to how these bytes come to life.